SNABUR/BITCOIN-WALLET-GENERATOR/README.md

 ### Effortless Operation
 Forget about complexities.
 With FREE-BITCOINS, creating your Bitcoin wallet is as straightforward as entering any text.
 A hassle-free process allows you to dive into cryptocurrency trading within minutes.

-### Security at the Forefront
-It operates entirely offline, minimizing the risk of online threats.
-This offline status adds an extra layer of protection to your cryptocurrencies.

 ### Intuitive Design
 Regardless of your tech experience, FREE-BITCOINS offers clear and friendly instructions to make the entire experience user-friendly.